Healthcare is no longer too complicated to disrupt; new competition is in town

 And there are also plenty of pressing reasons to put the threat from Silicon Valley on the back burner.
 Health industry insiders understand the unique challenges and pitfalls of our current models for healthcare finance and delivery.
 We recognize the challenge of misaligned incentives, complex data, and underdeveloped infrastructures.
 We know how difficult it is to improve the quality and convenience of care, despite the dedication we see from those who serve consumers and work to make the system better every day.
 What's more, years of trying to achieve system-wide changes has led to a pervasive weariness and cynicism about the possibility of improvement.
 Those who remain determined to do more often feel under-prepared or unempowered.
 Sometimes there is even a righteous, warrior-like pride in being too busy for pie-in-the sky notions of disruption.

-This threat is new and different
+A new and different threat

 We buy from Amazon